testgram/docs.testgram.ai/docs/core/architecture.md

 so the tests we run are always up to date.

 * If a new feature comes out, you don't have to teach us your whole application again.
   We learn which parts are different and which parts are the same.
-End result: your Players don't break.
+End result: your Players don't break that often.
 * If one team member teaches us something, we remember it so that you don't have to reteach us.
 * Testgram can passively learn, so as people use your application, Testgram keeps getting better.
 * As a Player runs more often, that Player learns to be more efficient.